aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 # A sample solution to stream AWS DocumentDB events to different targets

-This sample solution allows to stream AWS DocumentDB events to Amazon Elasticsearch Service, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and/or S3.
+This sample solution allows to stream AWS DocumentDB events to Amazon Elasticsearch Service, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), AWS Kinesis Streams, AWS SQS, and S3.
 S3 streaming is done in micro-batches and the rest of the integration are near real-time.

 This sample solution is composed of: